hilbix/pymcfo/README.md

 This Works is placed under the terms of the Copyright Less License, see file COPYRIGHT.CLL.
 USE AT OWN RISK, ABSOLUTELY NO WARRANTY.

+- Contact?

+As I do not read mails, open an issue on Github or make a pull request.

+Sorry, my pager [https://hydra.geht.net/pager.php]() is currently down.
+But if it is back up you can use it again.

 # TODO